-Registration for the STUDENT FORMULA competitions will close at the date and time posted on the competition website or when all the registration slots have been taken, whichever occurs first.
+Registration for the STUDENT FORMULA competitions will close at the date and time posted on the competition website/ social media official page or when all the registration slots have been taken, whichever occurs first.

 There are no exceptions to this registration policy.